HanSolo/JDKMon/README.md

 In addition JDKMon is also able to monitor JavaFX SDK versions that are installed on your machine.

+(On MacOS you need at least version 11.0 to run JDKMon)

 At the moment the following distributions will be identified:
 - AdoptOpenJDK
 - AdoptOpenJDK J9